richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

 This means devs either need to find an existing non-react library and create a wrapper web component or roll their own implementation.

-In the case of the audio recorder, audio player, and gemini live API web components, I just rolled my own with some help from Claude.
+In the case of the audio recorder, audio player, and Gemini Live web components, I just rolled my own with some help from Claude.

 ## 2.1 Native Mesop UI elements